UrielV1/concrete-compressive-strength-prediction/README.md

 - Main features: cement, superplasticizer, age
 - Data exploration & Data visualization were executed
 - ANN, Random forest, KNN and Gradient boosting models were used
-- The best score was 0.91 using ANN model
+- The best score was 0.91 using ANN sequential model